-- When you handle electrostatic discharge (ESD) sensitive devices, take precautions to avoid damage from static electricity.
-For details on handling these devices, see "Handling electrostatic discharge-sensitive devices" on page 126. - To maintain proper system cooling, do not operate the server for more than 10 minutes without either a drive or a filler panel installed in each bay.
+- When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
+For details on handling these devices, see "Handling static-sensitive devices" on page 114. - To maintain proper system cooling, do not operate the server for more than 10 minutes without either a drive or a filler panel installed in each bay.